zlz1011/611FinalProject/Readme.txt

 Compilation and execution instructions:
 Our projects has 26 class files, 2 interface files and one folder named "Data".
+You need to create an empty folder named "Data" first!!!Or you could not run the program.

 javac main.java
 java main